Danny-Flames/CICD-Automation-Capstone/README.md

     ```

 - Create a new Pipeline Job in Jenkins.
-- Point to the Jenkinsfile in your repository.
+- Point to the Jenkinsfile in my repository.
 - Save and run the pipeline.